qdrant/landing_page/qdrant-landing/content/documentation/concepts/collections.md

 recreating a collection.
 Segments (with index and quantized data) will automatically be rebuilt in the background to match updated parameters.

-To put vector data on disk in a collection that **does not have** named vectors, use `""` as name:
+To put vector data on disk for a collection that **does not have** named vectors, use `""` as name:

 ```http